 Working closely with County Commissioners, the Mayor's Office and the Miami-Dade Legislative Delegation, Jess has played a key role in advocating for the County’s state legislative priorities and package as set by the Board of County Commissioners.
 Such priorities have included:

 Jess also defends the County from the numerous bills and joint resolutions filed each session that would adversely affect the Miami-Dade County Home Rule Charter, preempt Board ordinances and policies and have a negative fiscal impact on County taxpayers.
 During the annual 60-day session and committee weeks leading up to it, Jess has developed an expertise in quickly identifying issues that impact Miami-Dade County among the thousands of bills, amendments and line-item appropriations considered each year.
-Such legislation has included bills that would have preempted the voter-approved Miami-Dade County Home Rule Charter provision requiring a supermajority vote re: development outside the Urban Development Boundary and Miami-Dade County's ordinances related to wage theft, local preference; living wage; pit bulls; regulating pain clinics and PIP auto insurance clinics; regulating wetlands, regulating limousines and other for-hite vehicles and authorizing the use of in-house labor for certain construction projects resulting in a cost savings to the taxpayers of Miami-Dade County.
+Such legislation has included bills that would have preempted the supermajority vote required for development outside the Urban Development Boundary as approved by Miami-Dade County voters; as well as Miami-Dade County's ordinances related to:

 Jess has earned a preeminent AV peer review rating (5.0 out of 5.0) from Martindale-Hubbell.